doyouknowmarc/tools/README.md

 ### Public IP Address
 - 🌐 Display your current public IP address
 - 🔄 Refresh the value with a single click

+### Link Saver
+- 🔖 Save links with descriptions and tags
+- 💾 Persists data to a `links.json` file via a backend server

 ## Technology Stack